JECINTA534521/online-school-system/README.md

 As a user, You will:

 1. Sign in as a teacher and post assignments.

-2.
-3.Sign in as a student and attempt doing the assignments.
+3. Sign in as a student and attempt doing the assignments.

 5. A student can also view the taken assignments.
 6. A teacher can delete assignments.
-7.

 ## Live link at:
 https://schoolsystemjess.herokuapp.com/